AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/FermiGas.md

 \ket{\mathbf{N}^{(1)}} = \sum_{\mathbf{N}'\neq \mathbf N}\frac{\braket{\mathbf{N'}}{H_\text{int}}{\mathbf{N}}}{E^{(0)}(\mathbf{N})-E^{(0)}(\mathbf{N}')}\ket{\mathbf{N}'}.
 $$

-Let's consider the ground state first.
+Let's consider the Fermi sea ground state \ket{\text{FS}}$.
 What states can appear in the above sum in this case?
 The only possibility is that the interaction creates two particle-hole pairs out of the Fermi sea, with total momentum zero.

 <a name="2ph"></a>
 ![]({{ site.baseurl }}/assets/2ph.png)